KDE/kaidan/CONTRIBUTING.md

 Reviews have to be done by at least one maintainer not involved as the MR's author or co-author.

+## Configuration and Database Files

+Kaidan uses a configuration file to store settings such as the last window size.
+On Linux, that configuration file is located at `.config/kaidan/kaidan.conf`.

+Kaidan's database is an SQLite file.
+It stores, for example, contacts and messages.
+On Linux, you can find it at `.local/kaidan/messages.sqlite3`.
+To open it, you need an SQLite application (e.g., `sqlitebrowser`, use `sudo apt install sqlitebrowser` to install it on Debian-based systems)

 ## Testing

 The environment variable `KAIDAN_PROFILE` can be set to run Kaidan with custom configuration and database files.